 1 If you are not in Hong Kong for the semester, you can and should complete this assignment based on wherever you are currently staying.
-If you are in this situation, you should consult with your tutor as
+If you are in this situation, you should consult with your tutor as soon as possible to confirm how you will complete the assignment.

-- 1. Clusters of particular industries or specialized shops and their interrelations (Uzzi) - 2.
-Financialization and the two different "service classes" within it (Sassen) - 3.
-The creative class, or the consequences of its absence (Florida) - 4.
-The "ecological" model of "concentric zones": how well or how poorly the model works as an explanation for the neighborhood's characteristics (Burgess) - 5.
-The imperative for endless growth and the tensions generated by this (Logan and Molotch) - 6.
-Patterns of capital investment: private real estate versus public services (Harvey) - 7.
-The cycle of decay and gentrification (Smith)
+- (Sassen) or "creativity" (Florida)? - 3.
+The "ecological" model of "concentric zones": how well or how poorly the model works as an explanation for the neighborhood's characteristics (Burgess) - 4.
+The dynamics of investment in urban space and the conflicts of interest it generates: private real estate versus public service (Harvey) and endless growth versus quality of life (Logan and Molotch)